 Dr. Takala has performed clinical research within a broad array of mental health topics.
 Dr. Takala is board certified in general psychiatry and will be sitting for his child and adolescent psychiatry boards in the Fall of 2016.
 Dr. Takala sees patients through consultation work at Children’s Hospital of Wisconsin as well as within the Division of Child and Adolescent Psychiatry.

-Child and Adolescent Psychiatry, Psychiatry - General
+Child & Adolescent Psychiatry, Psychiatry - General

 Clozapine Toxicity Requiring Intubation Associated With an Acute Exacerbation of Chronic Obstructive Pulmonary Disease Discussion